bradeneast/bradeneast.com/src/blog/Change the color of list markers with CSS.md

     <li style="list-style-type: disc">1/4 tsp almond extract</li>
 </ul>

 That's right.
 You're getting a bonus waffle recipe out of this.
-By default, the list marker color inherits the color of the list item.
-Let's say we're working with a specific theme color throughout a new project.
-How would we change the color of HTML list markers to make them match our theme color?
+By default, the list marker inherits the text color of the list item.
+But how would we change the color of HTML list markers to make them match our theme color?

-We have 2 options:
+We have 2 pure CSS options:

 ## Option 1: A pseudo element

-This option is relatively straightforward and open-ended.
-Add `::before` or `::after` to `li` elements, then position and style the pseudo element as needed.
+This option is the most open-ended.
+Add `::before` or `::after` to `li` elements, then style the pseudo element to your heart's content.

 ```css
 li::before {